mapbox/vector-tile-spec/3.0/README.md

     map          |  9  | value is the number of key-value pairs to follow:
                  |     |   each pair is an index into layer keys
                  |     |   followed by a complex_value for the value
+    list         | 10  | value is the number of list items to follow: of doubles |     |   first value provides index of attributes_scaling
+                 |     |   to use, followed by the listed number of delta
+                 |     |   encoded integers that follow.

 Note that the complex_values that follow a list or map may themselves contain lists or maps.